 Historically, the statutory difference between "tangible" and "intangible" has been relatively easy to apply in the sales tax arena.
 Advances in technology, however, have done much to blur this line between tangible and intangible property.

-(B) Sales Tax Planning for the Software Industry.
+(B) Sales Tax Planning for the Software Industry:

-What can the well advised software company do with this information
+What can the well advised software company do with this information?

 Determine Whether the Purchaser is Exempt:

-In all cases a taxpayer should make an initial determination as to whether a purchaser of software is exempt from sales tax.
-For example, sales to certain non-profit organizations, governmental institutions and schools are exempt from tax.
+- Taxpayer should make an initial determination as to whether a purchaser of software is exempt from sales tax.

 Differentiate between various softwares: